stubbslab/GoingBig/README.md

-# Going Big: A Guide to Large-Scale Scientific Projects
+# Going Big: A Scientist's Guide to Large Projects and Collaborations

+** ISBN-23 978-0262547963 **

 **Author:** Christopher Stubbs